eduardknezovic/testcontainers-scylladb-java/README.md

 ## How to run the project?

-Pull the project from the repository, go to the project root folder and run the following command to start the ScyllaDB container:
+Pull the project from the repository, go to the project root folder.

+Then, execute the following command:

 ```bash
 gradle run
 ```

+This command will run the code from [Main.java](https://github.com/eduardknezovic/testcontainers-scylladb-java/blob/main/src/Main.java)

 ### The expected output